keptn-contrib/artifacthub/helm/0.1.0/README.md

 ### Step 2: Make sure your project is set up properly with the right tasks.

-While technically not part of the installation instructions, it is worthwhile to mention the coupling between Keptn's shipyard file, and the respective Cloud Event Types configured for Job-Executor-Service.
+While technically not part of the installation instructions, it is worthwhile to mention the coupling between Keptn's shipyard file, and the respective Cloud Event Types configured for Job Executor.

 In example, you should have a monitoring provider (e.g,.
 Prometheus) configured already for `evaluation` tasks.
 In addition, for best results, your shipyard should contain at least one, better two stages, a `delivery` sequence, a `rollback` sequence, and a `remediation` sequence.